A restless yet rewarding autumn ahead

 Première for Zen Gangster Blues

-The improbable but much expected story of a Dalai Lama gone Mafia has finally seen the light of day – and shined back through the happy faces of the audience and a good review after the première of Zen Gangster Blues, 30.10.2015, my newest solo performance in Tehdas Teatteri.
+The improbable but much expected story of a Dalai Lama gone Mafia has finally seen the light of day – and shined back through the happy faces of the audience and excellent reviews after the première of Zen Gangster Blues, 30.10.2015, my newest solo performance in Tehdas Teatteri.

 From Czech Republic to Lapland and Cuba